jeff-adkisson/swe-3643-spring-2024/project/README.md

 #### Are You Going to Teach Me Everything I Need to Know?

+No, but I will show you the way to success.

-No. Your First Year instruction gave you the programming basics you need to execute this project.
+Your First Year instruction gave you the programming basics you need to execute this project.
 You also have some experience with projects and working in teams from Software Engineering 1.
 Finally, you have been learning problem solving approaches your entire academic career.

 You will have to watch some YouTube videos, read some blog posts, visit the manufacturer's sites, and do some independent research.
 This is how the real world works.
 Your future employer is not going to take you by the hand with every new project.